The Complete Guide to Event Videos in the AI Era

 Why Do We Film Events?

 Capturing the event is as important as the event itself.
-It turns a one-day (or multi-day) moment into ongoing momentum and measurable ROI.
+Event videos turn a one-day (or multi-day) moment into ongoing momentum and measurable ROI.
 Here are the five biggest reasons event videography matters:

 1. Engagement: During the event, video lifts energy from on-site screens, multi-cam feeds, and livestreams (e.g., Coldplay concerts and FIFA; industry conferences and the like).
 Meanwhile, real-time highlights posted on social media during and after the event spark sharing and conversation.

-2. Digital visibility and reach: Short clips power social, email, and your website, extending reach beyond the venue and improving discoverability.
+2. Digital visibility and reach: Event videos power social, email, and your website, extending reach beyond the venue and improving discoverability.
 This builds a strong digital footprint, which is a very important marketing and sales strategy.
 In today’s world: no video, it didn’t happen.
+More than 3 billion people watch videos every day!
 Tip: Did you know Google now reveals Instagram content in search results?

 3. Sponsor value: Exposure via branded placements and co-created reels delivers trackable impressions, clicks, and mentions.
 They are proof of impact for sponsor renewals and upsells.

-4. Event revenue: Monetise with virtual tickets, video-on-demand bundles, shoppable event recaps, or personalised highlight videos as digital merch.
+4. Event revenue: Monetise with virtual tickets, video-on-demand bundles, shoppable event recaps, or personalised highlight videos as digital merch or donation tool.

-5. Future attendance lift: FOMO-driven recaps and testimonials convert viewers into next-event registrants.
+6. Future attendance lift: FOMO-driven recaps and testimonials convert viewers into next-event registrants.
+In fact, 82% of consumers say video builds trust and influences purchase decisions.
+Just imagine its impact on your future ticket sales.

 8 Steps for a Successful Event Video Production